josephdadams/StreamDeckProductionController/README.md

 # StreamDeckProductionController
 Node JS Implementation using Elgato Stream Deck as production controller.
 Buttons can be configured to send multiple actions to various protocols like RossTalk, OSC, VideoHub, HTTP requests, etc.

+To get started, you will need a buttons.JSON file (for button structure) and a devices.JSON file (for device structure).
+They are both required, even if you don't have any external devices.

 <b>Field Descriptions:</b>
               <ul>
                   <li><i>buttonNumber</i>: The zero-based key index where the button should fall on the physical device.
 0 is top right, flowing to the left in rows.</li>